tansonlee/tansonlee/README.md

 ### [LinkedIn](https://www.linkedin.com/in/tansonlee)

 👋 I'm Tanson, a software engineer.
-I'm interested in many engineering fields but I enjoy tinkering in web3 and esoteric programming languages.
+I'm interested in many fields but I in particular, I enjoy tinkering in game development, web3, and esoteric programming languages.

 Here are my three latest projects

+1. **[Ray Tracer](https://github.com/tansonlee/ray-tracer)**: A ray tracer written in C++.
-1. **[Notifyr](https://github.com/tansonlee/notifyr)**: A developer tool to send notifications to your customers.
+2. **[Notifyr](https://github.com/tansonlee/notifyr)**: A developer tool to send notifications to your customers.
-2. **[Fooder](https://github.com/tansonlee/fooder-frontend)**: An app to help you and your friends decide where to eat.
+3. **[Fooder](https://github.com/tansonlee/fooder-frontend)**: An app to help you and your friends decide where to eat.
-3. **[PyScript](https://github.com/tansonlee/PyScript)**: A scripting language packaged with a compiler and interpreter.
+4. **[PyScript](https://github.com/tansonlee/PyScript)**: A scripting language packaged with a compiler and interpreter.

 For more projects, visit my repositories